Sean-Toroghi/Deep-learning/README.md

 # Deep-learning
-deep learning models, utils, and other resources
+deep learning notes, summaries, models, utils, and other resources.

 __Table of contents__